wso2/docs-is/en/includes/guides/api-authorization.md

 Once the application is [authorized to consume APIs](#authorize-apps-to-consume-api-resources) and its [role audience](#set-the-role-audience-for-apps) is set, administrators can create roles and enforce RBAC policies in the organization.

+To enforce RBAC policies,

-If the application's role audience is **Application**, create application-specific roles and assign permissions for APIs that the application is authorized to use.
+- If the application's role audience is set to **Application**, create application-specific roles and assign necessary permissions out of the APIs authorized for the application.

-If the application's role audience is **Organization**, any organization role with the relevant permissions can be used to control access to the application.
+- If the application's role audience is set to **Organization**, any organization role you create can be used to control access to the application.

 !!! note
     Learn how to [manage roles]({{base_path}}/guides/users/manage-roles).

 ## Try it out

 Imagine you have an issue management application.
-For this you employ an issues API that let users perform view, create and delete operations on the issues.
-In order to enforce RBAC on the issues API, you create the following application roles.</br>
+For this you employ the **issues API** that let users perform view, create and delete operations on the issues.
+In order to enforce RBAC on the issues API, you create the following application roles.

-  - **Reporters** can view, create and delete issues.</br>
+  - **Reporters** can view, create and delete issues.

   - **Reviewers** can only read issues.

 Follow the steps below to use the {{product_name}}'s [React sample application]({{base_path}}/get-started/try-samples/qsg-spa-react/) to see this scenario in action.